£0.00

 👉 For more on safe preparation, see Top 5 Rules for Safe Manual Handling.

-2. Essential Furniture Moving Tools
+2. Essential Furniture-Moving Tools

 - Piano dollies – A stable, wheeled platform ideal for shifting heavy furniture such as wardrobes, sideboards or pianos.
 Regular movers should invest in a reliable set of BIL piano dollies.